-Similar to Australia’s influence on specialty coffee trends, Taiwan has pioneered several specialty tea trends now popular across North America.
-But why does Taiwan have such an influence on beverage trends?
+Similar to Australia’s influence on specialty coffee trends, Taiwan has pioneered several specialty tea trends now widespread across the globe.
+But why does Taiwan have such an influence on tea trends?
 And what’s the next big one?

-We talked to several boba and cheese tea shop operators to find out.
+We talked to several tea shop operators to find out.

 Charleston, South Carolina

-They’ve also added cheese tea, as well as Thai and Taiwanese street food such as popcorn chicken and Thai dumplings, the latter of which is available on weekends.
+They’ve also added cheese tea and Thai and Taiwanese street food such as popcorn chicken and Thai dumplings, the latter of which is available on weekends.
 Earlier this year, they introduced two new cheese tea drinks: boba brûlée, which uses a torch to crystalize the sugar, and Oreo cheesecake, which tastes like its namesake, according to Hung.

-“Once people try [cheese tea], they’re coming back for it, and we’re creating these other unique drinks,” he says.
+“Once people try [cheese tea], they come back for it, and we’re creating these other unique drinks,” he says.
 Hung adds that after they try several versions of a new drink concept in Taiwan, they’ll put their own spin on it.

-Kwong grew up in San Gabriel, which she calls the boba capital of California, thanks in part to a large community of Asian Americans.
+Kwong grew up in San Gabriel, which she calls the boba capital of California, thanks partly to a large community of Asian Americans.

-“When boba was first introduced to the States in the 1990s, a lot of people thought it was a phase,” says Kwong.
-“Eventually it grew past that and turned into almost like the coffee industry.
-Ever since Crazy Rich Asians came out, there’s more of a focus on minority groups.
-Maybe that’s why the boba industry is blooming.”
+“When boba was first introduced to the States in the 1990s, many people thought it was a phase,” says Kwong.
+“Eventually, it grew past that and became almost like the coffee industry.”

 Los Angeles, California

-Zheng says the novelty and surprise factor of cheese tea has contributed to its popularity.
+Zheng says cheese tea’s novelty and surprise factor has contributed to its popularity.

 “It’s not what you think it is,” she says.
 “It looks like a regular tea latte.”
-When you drink it, though, you discover that it has a richer, creamier texture than a regular tea latte and a subtle saltiness.
+When you drink it, you discover it has a richer, creamier texture than a regular tea latte and a subtle saltiness.”

 Her pick for the next beverage trend?
 Brown sugar iced milk.
 The Taiwanese drink is popular with the Asian community in San Gabriel Valley, but because it uses whole milk, Zheng admits that the recipe would need to be adapted to appeal to mainstream American consumers.

-“The current trend is being healthy and drinking almond milk or oat milk, so this goes against that trend,” she says.
+“The current trend is drinking almond or oat milk, which goes against that trend,” she says.

 After trying cheese tea in his homeland of China, Shi opened Atulea in Seattle last fall.
-He says cheese tea’s unusual texture gives it an appeal similar to boba.
+He says cheese tea’s distinctive texture gives it an appeal similar to boba.

-He sees matcha as the next big beverage trend thanks to its purported health benefits.
-The green tea powder originated in China, but is also popular in Japan.
-Atulea serves a dirty matcha with espresso, as well as matcha lattes with ingredients such as pineapple puree, white chocolate, or turmeric.
-With many concerned, health-conscious Americans, he believes a lower-calorie bubble tea could also prove popular stateside.
+He sees matcha as the next big beverage trend.
+Atulea serves dirty matcha with espresso and matcha lattes with ingredients such as pineapple puree, white chocolate, or turmeric.